ConciseCSS/concise.css-gem/README.md

     //= require concisecss/dropdown
     //= require concisecss/close
    ```
-To add the css just require
+To add the CSS just require
    ```css
     *= require concise
    ```
-If you intend to extend or override concise.
-You might want to create an override file, for example app/assets/stylesheets/custom.css.scss and then import concise
+If you intend to extend or override Concise, you might want to create an override file.
+For example: `app/assets/stylesheets/custom.css.scss` and then import concise
    ```css
     @import "concise";
    ```